Exoplanet: Rings

-The star 1SWASP J140747.93-394542.6 is orbited by an object that is circled by a ring system much larger than Saturn's rings.
-However, the mass of the object is not known; it could be a brown dwarf or low-mass star instead of a planet.
+In 2007, the star V1400 Centauri was occulted by an object (either a planet or brown dwarf) surrounded by an extensive disc of debris.
+The object, designated J1407b, was long believed to host a vast planetary ring system much larger than Saturn's rings.
+Follow-up observations found the supposed ring system could instead be a circumplanetary disk.

-The brightness of optical images of Fomalhaut b could be due to starlight reflecting off a circumplanetary ring system with a radius between 20 and 40 times that of Jupiter's radius, about the size of the orbits of the Galilean moons.
+There is strong evidence of a ring system around HIP 41378 f, given the planet's measured radius is too large for its mass, the radius measurement might have been affected by a ring system around the planet.

 The rings of the Solar System's gas giants are aligned with their planet's equator.
 However, for exoplanets that orbit close to their star, tidal forces from the star would lead to the outermost rings of a planet being aligned with the planet's orbital plane around the star.
 A planet's innermost rings would still be aligned with the planet's equator so that if the planet has a tilted rotational axis, then the different alignments between the inner and outer rings would create a warped ring system.

 Moons

-In December 2013 a candidate exomoon of a rogue planet was announced.
-On 3 October 2018, evidence suggesting a large exomoon orbiting Kepler-1625b was reported.
+There is evidence that moons around other planets, commonly referred to exomoons, may exist.
+None has been confirmed so far.

+In 2012 a candidate exomoon was detected around WASP-12b via periodic light variations in the planet's light curve.
+Subsequent observations found this object might actually be a trojan planet.